Bicycle Helmet Safety Institute

 The Helmet Update by Email

 NYU study: Is foam a hidden danger in helmets?

 A study at NYU does not conclude that foam is a hidden danger in helmets.
 Press releases have distorted the findings to produce sensational headlines.

-In August of 2010 NYU produced this press release.
-It concludes that:
+In August of 2010 NYU produced a press release saying that: